jenniferolenchak/DroneVQA/README.md

 </p>

-These questions can be anything but tailoring to the current environment will help produce better results.
-Also asking simpler questions will tend to produce better results.
+These questions can be anything, but tailoring to the current environment will help produce better results.
+Additionally, asking simpler questions will tend to produce more accurate, concise results.

 <br/><br/>